drakkan/test-github-actions/docs/full-configuration.md

       - `parallelism`. unsigned 8 bit integer.
 The number of threads (or lanes) used by the algorithm.
 Default: 2.
   - `update_mode`, integer.
 Defines how the database will be initialized/updated.
 0 means automatically.
 1 means manually using the initprovider sub-command.
 - **"httpd"**, the configuration for the HTTP server used to serve REST API and to expose the built-in web interface
+  - `bindings`, list of structs.
+Each struct has the following fields:
+    - `port`, integer.
+The port used for serving HTTP requests.
+Default: 8080.
+    - `address`, string.
+Leave blank to listen on all available network interfaces.
+On *NIX you can specify an absolute path to listen on a Unix-domain socket Default: "127.0.0.1".
+    - `enable_web_admin`, boolean.
+Set to `false` to disable the built-in web admin for this binding.
+You also need to define `templates_path` and `static_files_path` to enable the built-in web admin interface.
+Default `true`.
+    - `enable_https`, boolean.
+Set to `true` and provide both a certificate and a key file to enable HTTPS connection for this binding.
+Default `false`.
+    - `client_auth_type`, integer.
+Set to `1` to require client certificate authentication in addition to JWT/Web authentication.
+You need to define at least a certificate authority for this to work.
+Default: 0.
   - `bind_port`, integer.
-The port used for serving HTTP requests.
-Set to 0 to disable HTTP server.
-Default: 8080
+Deprecated, please use `bindings`.
   - `bind_address`, string.
+Deprecated, please use `bindings`.
 Leave blank to listen on all available network interfaces.
+On \*NIX you can specify an absolute path to listen on a Unix-domain socket.
 Default: "127.0.0.1"
   - `templates_path`, string.
 Path to the HTML web templates.
 This can be an absolute path or a path relative to the config dir
   - `static_files_path`, string.
 Path to the static files for the web interface.
 This can be an absolute path or a path relative to the config dir.
 If both `templates_path` and `static_files_path` are empty the built-in web interface will be disabled
   - `backups_path`, string.
 Path to the backup directory.
 This can be an absolute path or a path relative to the config dir.
 We don't allow backups in arbitrary paths for security reasons
+  - `certificate_file`, string.
+Certificate for HTTPS.
+This can be an absolute path or a path relative to the config dir.
+  - `certificate_key_file`, string.
+Private key matching the above certificate.
+This can be an absolute path or a path relative to the config dir.
+If both the certificate and the private key are provided, the server will expect HTTPS connections.
+Certificate and key files can be reloaded on demand sending a `SIGHUP` signal on Unix based systems and a `paramchange` request to the running service on Windows.
+  - `ca_certificates`, list of strings.
+Set of root certificate authorities to be used to verify client certificates.
+  - `ca_revocation_lists`, list of strings.
+Set a revocation lists, one for each root CA, to be used to check if a client certificate has been revoked.
+The revocation lists can be reloaded on demand sending a `SIGHUP` signal on Unix based systems and a `paramchange` request to the running service on Windows.
+- **"telemetry"**, the configuration for the telemetry server, more details [below](#telemetry-server)
+  - `bind_port`, integer.
+The port used for serving HTTP requests.
+Set to 0 to disable HTTP server.
+Default: 10000
+  - `bind_address`, string.
+Leave blank to listen on all available network interfaces.
+On \*NIX you can specify an absolute path to listen on a Unix-domain socket.
+Default: "127.0.0.1"
+  - `enable_profiler`, boolean.
+Enable the built-in profiler.
+Default `false`
   - `auth_user_file`, string.
 Path to a file used to store usernames and passwords for basic authentication.
 This can be an absolute path or a path relative to the config dir.
 We support HTTP basic authentication, and the file format must conform to the one generated using the Apache `htpasswd` tool.
 The supported password formats are bcrypt (`$2y$` prefix) and md5 crypt (`$apr1$` prefix).
 If empty, HTTP authentication is disabled.
+Authentication will be always disabled for the `/healthz` endpoint.
   - `certificate_file`, string.
 Certificate for HTTPS.
 This can be an absolute path or a path relative to the config dir.
   - `certificate_key_file`, string.
 Private key matching the above certificate.
 This can be an absolute path or a path relative to the config dir.
 If both the certificate and the private key are provided, the server will expect HTTPS connections.
 Certificate and key files can be reloaded on demand sending a `SIGHUP` signal on Unix based systems and a `paramchange` request to the running service on Windows.
 - **"http"**, the configuration for HTTP clients.
 HTTP clients are used for executing hooks such as the ones used for custom actions, external authentication and pre-login user modifications
   - `timeout`, integer.
 Timeout specifies a time limit, in seconds, for requests.
   - `ca_certificates`, list of strings.
 List of paths to extra CA certificates to trust.
 The paths can be absolute or relative to the config dir.
 Adding trusted CA certificates is a convenient way to use self-signed certificates without defeating the purpose of using TLS.
   - `skip_tls_verify`, boolean. if enabled the HTTP client accepts any TLS certificate presented by the server and any host name in that certificate.
 In this mode, TLS is susceptible to man-in-the-middle attacks.
 This should be used only for testing.
+- **kms**, configuration for the Key Management Service, more details can be found [here](./kms.md)
+  - `secrets`
+    - `url`
+    - `master_key_path`

 A full example showing the default config (in JSON format) can be found [here](../sftpgo.json).